If you’re looking for an affordable and picturesque town to set up your digital nomad basecamp, Bansko, Bulgaria, should be at the top of your list.

 By Bus: The cheapest way to get from Sofia to Bansko is by bus.
-Buses leave regularly from Sofia’s central bus station and the journey takes around 2.5 hours.
-Tickets cost around 10-15 BGN (5-8 EUR).
+Buses regularly leave from Sofia’s central bus station, and the journey takes around 2.5 hours.
+Tickets cost approximately 10-15 BGN (5-8 EUR).

 By Train: You can also take the train from Sofia to Bansko, which is a slightly more comfortable but slower option.
-Trains leave Sofia’s central railway station several times a day and the journey takes around 3.5 hours.
-Tickets cost around 20 BGN (10 EUR).
+Trains leave Sofia’s central railway station several times daily, which takes around 3.5 hours.
+Tickets cost about 20 BGN (10 EUR).

 By Car: If you’re renting a car or driving your own, the drive from Sofia to Bansko takes around 2 hours.

 Once you arrive in Bansko, you can take a taxi or walk to your accommodation.